 I have tried to conquer this

 addiction habit many times.
 I’ve read ‘how to organize yourself books ad nauseum.
 The only piece of advice that has stuck in my head is “handle each paper only once.”
 Only once?!
 Come on now, I’m a writer.
 I write the first draft on the computer, but I edit on paper.
 Not only that, my manuscript pages go through multiple revisions, meaning multiple printouts.
-And since the manuscript is my first priority, all those bills and receipts, and lists that are in that pile get shuffled multiple times.
+And, confession time, since the manuscript is my first priority, all those bills and receipts, and lists that are in that pile get shuffled multiple times.

 Addressing the Problem